 During the May half term my family and I were lucky enough to get the opportunity to go glamping in Stratford-Upon-Avon with the Youth Hostel Association (YHA).
 We have stayed with the YHA a couple of times now and really love their range of alternative accommodation that is available across the country, so were excited to get the chance to try out the bell tents this time.

-We chose to go glamping in Stratford-Upon-Avon as it is such a beautiful part of the country and only 2.5 hours from our home, which I think is a suitable travel time with young children and it was somewhere that only I had previously visited and as that was 15 years ago it would be nice to explore it again together as a family.
+We chose to go glamping in Stratford-Upon-Avon as it is such a beautiful part of the country and only 2.5 hours from our home, which I think is a suitable travel time with young children.
+I was also keen to return to Stratford-Upon-Aon as I had previously visited about 15 years earlier and remember it being beautiful and full of history and thought it would be nice to explore it again together as a family.

 We checked in at the main reception, which is a beautiful big building that looks more like a hotel than what most people imagine hostels to look like, and were greeted by very friendly staff who explained everything to us and then showed us round to the bell tent.